kyverno/website/content/en/docs/Installation/_index.md

 The Kyverno policy engine runs as an admission webhook and requires a CA-signed certificate and key to setup secure TLS communication with the kube-apiserver (the CA can be self-signed).
 There are 2 ways to configure the secure communications link between Kyverno and the kube-apiserver.

-### Option 1: Let Kyverno automatically generate a self-signed CA and a certificate
+### Option 1: Auto-generate a self-signed CA and certificate

+Kyverno can automatically generate a new self-signed Certificate Authority (CA) and a CA signed certificate to use for Webhook registration.
-Kyverno can request a CA signed certificate-key pair from `kube-controller-manager`.
-To install Kyverno in a cluster that supports certificate signing, run the following command on a host with kubectl `cluster-admin` access:

 ```sh
 ## Install Kyverno
 kubectl create -f https://github.com/kyverno/kyverno/raw/master/definitions/install.yaml
 ```

-This method requires that the kube-controller-manager is configured to act as a certificate signer.
-To verify that this option is enabled for your cluster, check the command-line args for the kube-controller-manager.
-If `--cluster-signing-cert-file` and `--cluster-signing-key-file` are passed to the controller manager with paths to your CA's key-pair, then you can proceed to install Kyverno using this method.

-**Deploying on EKS requires enabling a command-line argument `--fqdn-as-cn` in the 'kyverno' container in the deployment, due to a current limitation with the certificates returned by EKS for CSR(bug: https://github.com/awslabs/amazon-eks-ami/issues/341)**

 Note that the above command will install the last released (stable) version of Kyverno.
-If you want to install the latest version, you can edit the [install.yaml] and update the image tag.
+If you want to install a different version, you can edit the [install.yaml] and update the image tag.

 Also, by default kyverno is installed in "kyverno" namespace.
 To install in different namespace, you can edit the [install.yaml] and update the namespace.